HugoNjb/autoERP/UserManual.md

 That's it !
 Your files are ready to be filtered, re-triggered, and epoched.

 At the end of processing, a log.txt file is created where your files are saved.
 It shows all the details of what was done during the processing.
 Additionnaly, a to_interpolate.csv file is created at the same place.
-It will allow us later on to indicate to the (ERPs.m)[ERPs.m] script which channels are to be interpolated.
+It will allow us later on to indicate to the [ERPs.m](ERPs.m) script which channels are to be interpolated.
 Do not touch it at the moment.

 ## ERPs.m